jmoon018/PacVim/README.md

 highlighted, you win and proceed to the next level.

 <b>Losing conditions:</b> If you touch a ghost (indicated
-by a red 'G') or a tilde character, you lose a life.
+by a red `G`) or a tilde character, you lose a life.
 If you have less than 0 lives, you lose the entire game.

 <h4>List of Implemented Commands</h4>